google-deepmind/sonnet/docs/sonnet.md

 * `getter`: The custom getter which we may want to switch on.
 * `verbose`: Log out every time a variable is fetched, and whether or not `getter` is used.
+* `default_getter`: The custom getter to use when this context is not active.
+    If None, the default custom getter is used.

 ##### Returns: